Concrete Admixtures (Additives)- Types, Selection, Properties, Uses

 In other words, anionic surface active agents produce bubbles that are negatively charged, cationic charged cause bubbles to be positively charged, surface active agents of all classes can cause air entrainment in concrete, but their efficiency and characteristics of air-void system vary widely.

-Air entraining Admixtures have following properties:
+Properties of Air entraining Admixtures

 - These are foaming agents, gas producing chemicals.
 It introduces millions of tiny, stable bubbles of uniform size that are uniformly distributed throughout the mix (usually about 5% of the volume).